 What better way to explore the beautiful gardens and woodlands of Bressingham than by climbing aboard a magnificent steam engine!
 With over four miles of narrow-gauge steam lines and four journeys to choose from, it's the perfect way to relax and enjoy the scenery!

 Please check the timetable for our operating programme to see what is running today.

-The 2 ½ mile (4km) long track of the Nursery Railway (2ft gauge) leaves from the museum building and passes the locomotive sheds and the lake before crossing over the Waveney Valley Line, where passengers get their first sight of the 15-inch (0.38m) gauge engines waiting to begin their journey from Lakeside station.
+The 1 ½ mile long track of the Fen Railway (2ft gauge) leaves from the museum building and passes the locomotive sheds and the lake before crossing over the Waveney Valley Railway, where passengers get their first sight of the 15-inch (0.38m) gauge engines waiting to begin their journey from Lakeside station.

 Turning eastwards, flanked by woods and dykes, the line travels through an area of birch and oak trees, before once again crossing over the 15-inch-gauge line.
-When both railways are operating, passengers will often see the larger-gauge locomotive giving way to the Nursery Line.
+When both railways are operating, passengers will often see the larger-gauge locomotive giving way to the Fen Railway Line.
 There are views of Roydon Church and the wilder expanse of Wortham Ling to the south.
 On the return leg, visitors get an excellent view of the intensive side of the nurseries.
 The locomotives running on this line include George Sholto and Gwynedd.

 The Garden Railway